sarnobat/tldr/COMMUNITY-ROLES.md

 - **Regular contributors should be added as collaborators in the repository.**
-  Specifically: once a contributor has had _5 non-trivial pull requests merged_ (see `https://github.com/tldr-pages/tldr/commits?author=<username>`) on a repository under the tldr-pages organization, they should be invited to become a **collaborator** in that repository.
+  Specifically: once a contributor has had _5 non-trivial pull requests merged_ (see `https://github.com/tldr-pages/tldr/commits?author=<username>`) on a repository under the tldr pages organization, they should be invited to become a **collaborator** in that repository.
   This means they will be able to push commits to that repository,